Fawzos/tswaQ/README.md

 10. Create Single Product Screen,
     Create an API to fetch a single product, and update title of the page by react-helmet-async

+11. Create LoadingBox and MessageBox Components, Handle error with getError function